sr-321/Team-2-21BCE0752-Design-of-Smart-Cities-Project-/README.md

 # Team-2-21BCE0752-Design-of-Smart-Cities-Project-
 Design of Smart Cities Project Files

-Presentation, Report, Researc Paper, Demo Video and Codes are included.
+Presentation, Report, Research Paper, Demo Video and Codes are included.

 Project is in two Parts.